johan-o/cse475-22au-docs/_posts/2022-10-17-week-4-notebook.md

 ## Tuesday, 18 October 2022
 Updated PRD.
+* **Goal for tomorrow: Have simple ESP32 application that records data from AQI sensors and dumps it to serial output**

 ## Wednesday, 19 October 2022
 ## Thursday, 20 October 2022
 ## Friday, 21 October 2022
 ## Saturday, 22 October 2022
 ## Sunday, 23 October 2022
+* **Goal: Have simple phone app working, random time, GPS, and AQI data**